hongcaisun/learngit/readme.txt

-git is a verison control system git is a free software.
+git is a distributed version control system. git is free software.

+test